 - Disruption to the children due to a change in custody

-- Disruption to the children consequent on removal from family, schools, and the community they have come to know
+- Disruption to the children consequent on removal from family, schools, and the community they know

 - How to include the other parent in the life of the children once the move is made